ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 # Google Sheets setup - Creating your Google service account

-1. asdf
+Sure!
+Here are the complete instructions to create a Google Sheets service account once you have your Gmail API already set up:

+ChatGPT instructions below, I need to manually test it out now
+1. In the **Google Cloud console**, go to **Menu** > **IAM & Admin** > **Service Accounts**.
-# Setting up Environment variables for gmail API (optional)
+2. Click **Create service account**.# Setting up Environment variables for gmail API (optional)
+3. Fill in the service account details, then click **Create and continue**.

-If you are setting up a private repo or don't mind having your sensitive Client ID, Client Secret, and authorization tokens visible within your code, you don't have to set up environment variables, but it is good practice because it protects your sensitive information.
+4. In the **Google Admin console**, go to **Menu** > **Security** > **Access and data control** > **API controls**.If you are setting up a private repo or don't mind having your sensitive Client ID, Client Secret, and authorization tokens visible
+5. Click **Manage Domain Wide Delegation**.within your code, you don't have to set up environment variables, but it is good practice because it protects your sensitive information.

-### Setup for Pycharm:
+6. Click **Add new**.
+7. In the **Client ID** field, paste the client ID you copied in step 5.### Setup for Pycharm:
+8. In the **OAuth Scopes** field, enter a comma-delimited list of OAuth scopes.

-1. Click the menu icon in the top left, and then click "Run" then click "Edit Configurations"
+9. In the **Google Cloud console**, go to **Menu** > **APIs & Services** > **Library**.1.
+Click the menu icon in the top left, and then click "Run" then click "Edit Configurations"
-2. Click the plus icon in the top left, then click "Python" in the drop-down menu
+10. Search for and click on the **Google Sheets API**.2.
+Click the plus icon in the top left, then click "Python" in the drop-down menu
-3. Under "Script Path", enter the path to the "NEW_gmail_zoom_links.py" file which would look something like this:
+11. Click **Enable**.3.
+Under "Script Path", enter the path to the "NEW_gmail_zoom_links.py" file which would look something like this:
-C:\Users\[YOUR USERNAME HERE]\[FOLDER OF PYTHON PROJECTS]\zoom-links-and-topic-app-academy\NEW_gmail_zoom_links.py
+12. In the **Google Cloud console**, go to **Menu** > **IAM & Admin** > **Service Accounts**.C:\Users\[YOUR USERNAME HERE]\[FOLDER OF PYTHON PROJECTS]\zoom-links-and-topic-app-academy\NEW_gmail_zoom_links.py
-4. Under "Environment Variables", click the "Edit Environment Variables button" on the right, which looks like a rectangle with 3 lines on it
+13. Click on the service account you created.4.
+Under "Environment Variables", click the "Edit Environment Variables button" on the right, which looks like a rectangle with 3 lines on it
-5. Click the + button in the top left, and input "CLIENT_ID" with your own value.
+14. Click on the **Keys** tab.5.
+Click the + button in the top left, and input "CLIENT_ID" with your own value.
-6. Repeat step 5 with "CLIENT_SECRET", "REFRESH_TOKEN", and "ACCESS_TOKEN", then click "Apply" and "Ok"
+15. Click **Add Key** > **Create new key**.6.
+Repeat step 5 with "CLIENT_SECRET", "REFRESH_TOKEN", and "ACCESS_TOKEN", then click "Apply" and "Ok"
-7. If you choose not to create environment variables, you can simply find each of these values in the code, and replace everything after the "=" with the value.
+16. Select **JSON** as the key type and click **Create**.7.
+If you choose not to create environment variables, you can simply find each of these values in the code, and replace everything
+17. A JSON key file will be downloaded to your computer.
+You should store this file securely and use it to authenticate your application with the service account.after the "=" with the value.

-For example, at the bottom of the file "NEW_gmail_zoom_links.py", you would replace
+Is there anything else you need help with?For example, at the bottom of the file "NEW_gmail_zoom_links.py", you would replace
 <br>client_id = os.environ['CLIENT_ID']
 <br>with
 <br>client_id = [PUT YOUR CLIENT ID HERE WITHOUT THE SQUARE BRACKETS]